The End of a Socialist Empire by Paul Richards, PhD

 Russian Revolution Ends

 When I was a student studying and making some history at UC Berkeley in the 1960s, and my father, Harvey Richards (1912-2001), was filming our demonstrations, I asked him why he believed the Soviet Union’s point of view.
-I can’t remember his exact words, but his answer had to do with his experiences as a teenage merchant marine sailor with an eighth grade education trying to understand what it meant when, in 1930, the captain of the ship was stealing the crew’s food money.
+I can’t remember his exact words, but his answer had to do with his experiences as a young merchant marine sailor with an eighth grade education trying to understand what it meant when, in 1930, the captain of the ship was stealing the crew’s food money.
 It seemed like the authoritarian structure of ships crews became his model for understanding the world around him.
 Class rule was clear as a bell when one man could get away with taking the crew’s food budget for his own personal benefit.
 He joined a union, became a union organizer, a shop steward and a loyal member of the Communist Party.
 He was a fighter.
 He told me that exploitation defined his world.
 Class distinctions were crystal clear.
 So, when pro-Soviet communists provided him with the words and concepts to understand what was happening to him and also a method of resistance and a promise of a future, he accept it.
 Once accepted, he remained true to it.
 We are all like that, I think.
 We develop an operating understanding of the world as young people, and then we stick with it.

 After the collapse of the USSR and the end of a socialist empire, my father and I hardly ever talked about the Soviet Union again.
 His answer to me in the 1960s, and my image of him as a young man, have stayed with me right up to now in my 70s.
 I still believe, and I am sure he would have agreed with this, that the collapse of the USSR did not change how capitalism worked, how exploitation and class systems got stronger after the USSR collapsed, and how we no longer had a force in the world that could restrain it.
 I knew that my father’s love of the Soviet revolution had been dealt a devastating blow.
 He suffered a great loss and I shared his remorse to some degree.
 But clearly, his sense of loss went far deeper than mine.
 I knew that something basic in my father’s world had been crushed and that struck me as hard as than anything else.